-Buying Live Stakes from TN Nursery is an easy and hardy way to plant trees
+Buying Live Stakes from TN Nursery is an easy and challenging way to plant trees.

-Live Stakes are cheaper and more simple to grow
+Live Stakes are cheaper and more straightforward to grow.

-Unlike brush material, live stakes do not have any branches, stems, twigs or leaves attached to them.
+Unlike brush material, live stakes do not have branches, stems, twigs, or leaves attached.
 They will, however, have a few growing buds from which stems will sprout once the live stakes have started growing.

 Propagating trees from live stakes is a lot like propagating any plant from a cutting.
-The main difference is that instead of planting a cutting in a pot, live stakes are planted directly in their final growing position.
+Instead of planting a cutting in a pot, the main difference is that live stakes are planted directly in their final growing position.

-Live stakes should be planted when the tree species is dormant.
+Live stakes should be planted when the tree species are dormant.
 This is usually between November and February.
-The earlier lives stakes are planted within this timeframe the better.
+The earlier lives stakes are planted within this timeframe, the better.

 Once planted, the live stakes will form roots and then produce new stems and leaves just like a cutting would.

-So if you want to grab an awesome deal on live stakes for your landscaping project, we have live stakes that are adapted to each USDA hardiness zone at prices that are hard to beat.
+So if you want to grab a fantastic deal on live stakes for your landscaping project, we have live stakes that are adapted to each USDA hardiness zone at prices that are hard to beat.